-Ms R Heald (a director of the company) is married to a partner of the College's lead provider of legal services, Veale Wasbrough Vizards LLP.
-The College received legal services totalling £97,057.80 (2022: £10,425) during the year.
-At the balance sheet date, the amount outstanding was £4,894 (2022: Nil).
+Ms R Heald (a director of the company) is married to the Managing Partner of the College's lead provider of legal services, Veale Wasbrough Vizards LLP.
+The College received legal services totalling £11,555 (2023: £97,057) during the year.
+At the balance sheet date, the amount outstanding was nil (2023 £4,894).
+All transactions were entered into on an arm's length basis, and the Board of Directors are satisfied as to the probity of the relationship.